 How Long Does DNA Last?

-Dioxyribonucleic acid (DNA) testing is covered extensively in the mainstream media, since it is used to solve crimes like murders, for paternity testing especially for illegitimate children, in archaeology and other applications.
+Dioxyribonucleic acid (DNA) testing is covered extensively in the mainstream media, since it is used to solve crimes like murders, paternity testing (especially for illegitimate children), in archaeology and other applications.
+You can even map out your family’s DNA history with a simple gift subscription to a site like Ancestry DNA or 23andMe.
 The DNA of each individual is unique and can be used to identify the person.
 Since DNA is mentioned extensively while reporting crime detection and DNA testing is also becoming popular worldwide as people try to trace their family history, many people would like to find out how long does dna last.
 The answer is that DNA is a molecule, and its life depends on a number of factors.